-Programs to increase awareness about campus security policies and procedures, promote crime prevention, and educate the college community on ways to ensure safety of self and others are offered to students by the Office of Student Affairs in partnership with the Office of Residence Life and the Department of Public Safety.
+Programs to increase awareness about campus security policies and procedures, for safety/crime awareness, are conducted at least once a semester (Fall/Spring), promote crime prevention, and educate the college community on ways to ensure safety of self and others are offered to students by the Office of Student Affairs in partnership with the Office of Residence Life and the Department of Public Safety.
 Students and employees are also introduced to campus security and safety topics during new student and new employee orientation, residence hall meetings, and residence hall advisor training sessions, including programs sharing tactics for ensuring individual and collective campus safety, the benefits of self-defense, campus escorts, awareness of one's surroundings, and remembering to lock motor vehicles after exiting them.
-In addition, the Director of Residence Life schedules programs throughout the year that focus on safety and crime to receive text messages and emails via the

-University Emergency Notification System in the event of an immediate and/or continuing threat to the campus communication.
+In addition, the Director of Residence Life schedules programs throughout the year that focus on safety and crime to receive text messages and emails via the University Emergency Notification System in the event of an immediate and/or continuing threat to the campus communication.
 Other safety information is also included in the annual publication of the Student Handbook, Faculty Handbook and Staff Handbook located on the University's website.